-The ABI supports The Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013 (the "Reporting Regulations") and voting legislation which apply to companies with year-ends starting on or after 1 October 2013.
-We also support the GC100 and Investor Group guidance, which has been produced jointly between companies and investors to assist companies in reporting under the new regulations.
+The Investment Association supports the GC100 and Investor Group guidance, which has been produced jointly between companies and investors to assist companies in reporting under the new regulations.

-The ABI believe that the Principles of Remuneration continue to provide a useful guide to shareholder expectations and good practice under the new remuneration reporting and voting regime.
-We outline below ABI views on various practical aspects of the new reporting arrangements:
+The Investment Association believe that the Principles of Remuneration continue to provide a useful guide to shareholder expectations and good practice under the new remuneration reporting and voting regime.
+We outline below Investment Association views on various practical aspects of the new reporting arrangements:

-- Frequency of the vote on the Policy Report The legislation requires shareholders to vote on a company's Policy Report at least every three years.
-In normal circumstances, the ABI would expect the Policy Report to be voted on every three years and not on an annual basis; this will help to ensure that the company's remuneration strategy is aligned with the long term business strategy. - Policy start date In normal circumstances shareholders would expect a company's Remuneration Policy to apply immediately after approval.
+- 1. Frequency of the vote on the Policy Report The legislation requires shareholders to vote on a company's Policy Report at least every three years.
+In normal circumstances, The Investment Association would expect the Policy Report to be voted on every three years and not on an annual basis; this will help to ensure that the company's remuneration strategy is aligned with the long term business strategy. - 2.
+Policy start date In normal circumstances shareholders would expect a company's Remuneration Policy to apply immediately after approval.
 Policies which take effect only at the start of the following financial year may be set too far in advance for meaningful engagement or dialogue with shareholders. - 3.
-Disclosure of the Policy Report Although not required by the Reporting Regulations, it will be beneficial to shareholders if the Policy Table is disclosed in the Remuneration Report on an annual basis. - 4.
+Disclosure of the Policy Report Although not required by the Reporting Regulations, it will be helpful to shareholders if the Policy Table is disclosed in the Remuneration Report on an annual basis. - 4.
 Commercially sensitive performance targets Where, in the opinion of the Directors, performance targets are considered to be commercially sensitive, the legislation allows for these targets not to be disclosed.
-Shareholders recognise that, in some cases, it would be detrimental to the company and shareholders to disclose these targets.
-However, shareholders consider this provision should generally apply by exception and should be clearly justified to shareholders. - 5.
+However, shareholders expect that any company which considers their targets to be commercially sensitive must explain to shareholders the circumstances that justify the use of this approach, and indicate when targets will be disclosed in the future. - 5.
 Quality of reporting Companies should seek not just to comply with the Reporting Regulations but should provide a full and clear explanation of the key decisions that the Remuneration Committee has made during the year and the reasons for them. - 6.
 Recruitment of new directors Companies have to disclose the maximum variable remuneration which can be paid to a new director.
 This excludes any payments made in compensation for the forfeiture of any award under variable remuneration at a previous employer.
 Shareholders recognise that companies may need flexibility to allow them to recruit new directors.
-However, shareholders will not support excessive limits within their policy and will want any significant differences between the normal policy and the recruitment policy to be clearly justified.
+However, shareholders will not support excessive or no limits within their policy and will want any significant differences between the normal policy and the recruitment policy to be clearly justified.